Updated on 2024-06-27 GMT+08:00

 • The main parameter Topic name in the variable header indicates the release topic of the server or client.
 For details, see Topics.

 • The payload contains the data reported or commands delivered.
-It is a JSON object.
+It is usually a JSON or string object.

 Constraints